projectcalico/calico/docs/source/l2-interconnectFabric.rst

 exchanged.
 The switches only see the routers from the various ISPs, not those ISPs' customers' nodes.
 We leverage the same effect in Calico.

-To take the issues outlined above, let's re--visit them in a Calico context.
+To take the issues outlined above, let's revisit them in a Calico context.

 #.
 Large numbers of end points.
 In a Calico network, the Ethernet